ninjaaron/pyfil/README.rst

 looping over stdin
 ~~~~~~~~~~~~~~~~~~
-one can do simple loops with a generator expression:
+one can do simple loops with a generator expression. (note that any
+expression that evaluates to an iterator will print each item on a new
+line)

 .. code::